Follow-up care after radiation therapy

 - How often will I need to see you?

-- What symptoms or side effects should I look for and let
+- What symptoms or side effects should I look for and let you know about?

 - Do I need to follow a special diet?